 Make Sure Your Bar or Restaurant Is Ready For The Surge in Patrons

 When planning your St. Patrick’s Day menu and promotions, remember that the extra business may well stretch the resources of your business.
 Make certain you are prepared with enough bar glasses, tableware and flatware for the extra business.
-Just in time for St. Patrick's Day, Rapids Wholesale has Libbey glassware on sale, including beer mugs and flutes.
-We also have clearance prices on select china plates.

 Remember as well that you will need enough staff on hand to handle the extra patrons.
 People that normally do not party and drink will come out on St. Patrick’s Day.
 You might consider extra security personnel alongside the serving and kitchen staff to handle the rowdy crowd.